-Engagement and Community Development: multidisciplinary and multi-sectoral nature of community development and engagement; integration in line with the humanistic philosophy and values that guide CE practice in the South African context; principles that guide CE practice in the South African context.
+Assessment: Semester mark is calculated from a reflective journal, creative presentation and Community Development: multidisciplinary and multi-sectoral nature of community development and engagement; integration in line with the humanistic philosophy and ecosystems theory and transformation; students as change agents.

+Syllabus: Introduction to the Applied Sciences, Community Engagement values that guide CE practice in the South African context; principles that guide CE practice in the South African context.

-Conceptual Framework: Conceptualization of CE in its various forms; DUT conceptualisation of CE; purposes of and rationale for CE in the South African context (including the NDP); active and participatory citizenry; service and social action; social justice, change and transformation; students as change agents.
+Conceptual Framework: Conceptualization of CE in its various forms; DUT conceptualisation of CE; purposes of and rationale for CE in the South African context (including the NDP); active and participatory citizenry; service and social action; social justice, change